-Teacher: In ascending order, the smallest number comes first, and the greatest number comes last.
-In descending order, the greatest number comes first, and the smallest number comes last.
+Teacher: In ascending order, the smallest number comes first and the greatest number comes last.
+In descending order, the greatest number comes first and the smallest number comes last.

-Teacher: Open page 18 of your course book.
+Teacher: Open page 18 of your Main Course Book.
 Look at the table, first numbers are arranged in ascending or increasing order (smallest to greatest) and in second column numbers are arranged in descending or decreasing order (greatest to smallest).
-Who will explain this to the class.
+Any wants to add anything?

-Teacher: Thank you (student name)!
-Anyone wants to add anything?
-Or have any questions?
+Teacher: Thank you (student name).

 Teacher: Let us see the example 5 given in your book.
 (Explain with the help of e book in the class.)